-A variety of manufacturers have announced their support for Android Auto, among them Volkswagen, Fiat and Vauxhall.
-To help you out, we’ve come up with a list of all the cars that currently support Android Auto as well as a full list of manufacturers who have expressed support for the system.
-Bear in mind, you need to have an Android device running 5.0 (Lollipop) or later, regardless of whether you use an aftermarket or integrated system.
+A variety of manufacturers support Android Auto, including Volkswagen, Fiat and Vauxhall.
+To help you out, we’ve come up with a list of all the cars that currently support Android Auto.
+Bear in mind, your device needs to be running Android 5.0 (Lollipop) operating system, or newer, to be compatible with Android Auto features.

 How does Android Auto work?

-Information is displayed on your car’s central screen, and you can access the system’s features using voice control or your car’s infotainment input – whether it be touchscreen or button based.
-Not all of your phone’s features will be accessible, but there’s a good range to choose from and certainly more than a traditional infotainment system.
+Information from your device is displayed on the car’s central screen where you can access a plethora of features using voice control or your car’s infotainment input – whether it be touchscreen or button based.

 Android Auto features

-This gives you the ability to make and receive phone calls and text messages through your phone (with the latter making use of voice recognition).
-There’s also a large range of apps, too – including favourites such as WhatsApp and Skype – so you’ll never need to take your eyes off the road again to stay in contact.
+Android Auto gives you the ability to make and receive phone calls and text messages through your phone.
+You can even use a selection of apps, such as WhatsApp and Skype, to keep in contact, too.

 Save money on your next car